unChaz/sci-fi-5e/srd/monsters/monsters.md

 At will: _darkness_, _detect magic_, _dispel magic_
 1/day each: _confusion_, _fly_, _power word stun_

 **_Magic Resistance_**.
-The glabrezu has advantage on saving throws against spells and other magical effects.
+The glabrezu has advantage on saving throws against spells and other tek effects.

 **Actions**